bbarrosomoreira/digital-bank-api-v2/README.md

 However, **for educational purposes**, the key has been included here so that anyone can test and explore **all features** of the system without restrictions.
 You can also generate your own key on the API provider's website and replace it in the `.env` file.

-### ⚙️ Environment profiles (CPF validation)
+### 🔁 Receita Federal API Simulation

+This project also consumes a **simulated Receita Federal API**, used to validate CPF (Brazilian ID).

-You can run the application using different profiles:
+You can choose between two ways to run the system:

 - `dev` (default): skips CPF validation and always considers CPF as **valid and active** (mock behavior to simplify local testing)